- 1. What is Restless Legs Syndrome?

 This treatment is not popular or backed up by science.
 However, one of the first instincts of treating muscle pain is massaging the affected area.
 Regardless of not having scientific support, it has still proven great help against RSL.

 Some of the prescription medications will help deal with the symptoms.
 They are usually the first help offered to moderate symptoms.
 Most of these will include dopamine to treat the root cause.

 Medication can include (not limited to) sleep aids, muscle relaxants, anxiety meds, and anticonvulsants to reduce the feeling of sensations.

 However, medication will be unique to each individual and will be based on the cause of their RLS.
 Thus, please refer yourself to a medical professional before administering any medication/drugs on yourself.

 This is based on heat compression on your skin for temporary relief of RLS symptoms.
-This includes steamy baths, or extremely cold baths, as well as compression against the affected area with cold or hot therapy.
+This includes steamy baths, or extremely cold baths, and compression against the affected area with cold or hot therapy.
 In other words, use a heating pad or ice pack on the affected area.

-If your doctor decides that you need more iron in your body and if that is the cause of your RLS, you are one of the luckiest RLS patients.
+If your doctor decides that you need more iron in your body and the cause of your RLS, you are one of the luckiest RLS patients.
 Iron deficiency is easily fixable.
 That is with the right food and other nutritional ways such as supplements.

 - Red meat; pork